Types

 end

-A dynamic unit object that contains dimensions (dims) and its conversion formula to said dimensions (todims).
+A dynamic unit object that contains dimensions (dims) and its conversion formula to said dimensions (tobase).
 The conversion formula determines what kind of unit is referred to.
 An AffineTransform implies affine units, a NoTransform implies dimensions.
-Dynamic units can generated through the @ud_str macro.
+Units with dynamic dimensions can generated through the @ud_str macro, while units with static dimensions can be generated throiugh the @u_str macro.

 Constructors